 The top is a spectacular point.
 You will enjoy a view of the active volcano.
 On your way, you will see Lake Kivu.
 You will also see the city of Goma.
 The dwelling has been a victim of the eruptions.

 Do you like the list?
 I don’t know.
-Mount Nyiragongo of Congo will give you an exhilarating experience as you wait to reach the top and view the active volcano.
 But it’s a sure bet that you will not regret if you dare visit these places.
 Africa with its rich heritage carries more than this.
 It is all dependent on the bulk of your wallet.
 If I were you I’d visit every place mentioned above.
 Good luck hiking.